reesecake/glass-force-wiki/README.md

 # Glass Force Wiki
-Made with Flask
+Made with Flask and PostgreSQL

 ### api.py
+Creates the Flask app object as well as the objects for the Flask features packages.

+- SQLAlchemy for accessing the database
+- Flask-Migrate for Flask support for Alembic.
-Added LoginManager for user login state.
+- LoginManager for user login state.

 ### Routes.py
 TODO: Separate player_characters from characters